github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/resolving-alerts.md

 Once a secret has been committed to a repository, you should consider the secret compromised. {% data variables.product.github %} recommends the following actions for compromised secrets:

-* First verify that the secret committed to {% data variables.product.github %} is valid. {% ifversion fpt or ghes %}**Applies to {% data variables.product.company_short %} tokens only**.
-For more information, see "[Checking a secret's validity](/code-security/secret-scanning/managing-alerts-from-secret-scanning/evaluating-alerts#checking-a-secrets-validity)."{% endif %}{% ifversion secret-scanning-validity-check-partner-patterns %}For more information, see "[Performing an on-demand validity check](/code-security/secret-scanning/managing-alerts-from-secret-scanning/evaluating-alerts#performing-an-on-demand-validity-check)".{% endif %}{% ifversion secret-scanning-report-secret-github-pat %}
+* Verify that the secret committed to {% data variables.product.github %} is valid. {% ifversion fpt or ghes %}**Applies to {% data variables.product.company_short %} tokens only**.
+See "[Checking a secret's validity](/code-security/secret-scanning/managing-alerts-from-secret-scanning/evaluating-alerts#checking-a-secrets-validity)."{% endif %}{% ifversion secret-scanning-validity-check-partner-patterns %}See "[Performing an on-demand validity check](/code-security/secret-scanning/managing-alerts-from-secret-scanning/evaluating-alerts#performing-an-on-demand-validity-check)".{% endif %}{% ifversion secret-scanning-report-secret-github-pat %}
-* Report the leaked token to {% data variables.product.github %}.
-For more information, see "[Reporting a leaked secret](#reporting-a-leaked-secret)."{% endif %}
+* {% ifversion ghec %}For secrets detected in private repositories, r{% else %}R{% endif %}eport the leaked secret to {% data variables.product.github %}. **Applies to {% data variables.product.company_short %} tokens only**.
+See "[Reporting a leaked secret](#reporting-a-leaked-secret)." {% endif %}
 * Review and update any services that use the old token.
-If required, delete the compromised token and create a new token.
+For {% data variables.product.github %} {% data variables.product.pat_generic %}s, delete the compromised token and create a new token.
+See "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)."
 * Check your security logs for any unauthorized activity.
 [TODO - LINK?]

 {% ifversion secret-scanning-report-secret-github-pat %}